“We are getting a divorce.” Did you really just say that out loud?

-I wouldn’t wish this on anyone, but, and here comes the spiritually enlightened comment, life happens.
+I wouldn’t wish this on anyone.
+So here is the enlightened comment I can offer, life happens.
 No matter how hard we try, we can’t seem to stop it from happening.
-Whether it is cancer, or a life-changing accident, or a business failure, or even a natural disaster, significant life transitions, like divorce, happen.
-It happens to you, to me, to family, to neighbors, to colleagues, to your boss, to your child’s school teacher, to your bus driver, to so many people.
+Whether it is cancer, a life-changing accident, a business failure, or even a natural disaster, significant life transitions, like divorce, happen.
+It happens to family, to neighbors, to colleagues, to your boss, to your child’s school teacher, to your bus driver, to so many people.
 It happens.
 The problem is, you definitely never thought it would happen to you.
 So, now what?

-Professionals can be unintentionally insensitive to the intensity we feel around change.
-They will casually toss around the fact that you’ll sell the house, or a parenting schedule where you don’t get to take the kids to after-school activities, or the fact that you have to go back to work full-time.
-Whatever the scenario, it is profound and sometimes psychologically debilitating change that is being forced upon you due to circumstances beyond your control.
-For many this is the essence of divorce.
-The response to the upheaval and uncertainty and endless and tremendously uncomfortable change.
+Divorce professionals can be unintentionally insensitive to the anxiety we feel around change.
+They will casually toss around the fact that you’ll sell the house or a parenting schedule where you don’t get to take the kids to school activities, or the fact that you have to go back to work full-time.
+Whatever the scenario, it is the profound and sometimes psychologically debilitating change that is being forced upon you due to circumstances beyond your control.
+For many, this is the essence of divorce - the emotional response to the upheaval and uncertainty and endlessly uncomfortable change.

-Are you thinking about divorce? dtour.life can help you gain clarity as you start the process.
-With divorce education, financial and parenting tools, our platform helps you prepare for this journey.
-Calculate net worth statements, living and child expenses, budgets, and settlement scenarios to help you move forward with both eyes open.
+Are you thinking about divorce? dtour.life is a divorce management platform to help you along the way.
+With divorce education, financial and parenting tools, our platform helps you prepare for this journey and work closely with any divorce professional you hire by allowing you to securely and seamlessly share case documentation.
+Calculate your net worth , living and child expenses, budgets, and settlement scenarios to help you move forward with both eyes open.
 You are not alone!